 You know when something just does not feel right.
-Ask yourself what you’d do if exactly the same symptoms were happening to your mother, or your daughter, or a close friend.
+Seek immediate medical help!
+It’s what you’d do if exactly the same symptoms were happening to your mother, or your daughter, or a close friend.

 Please remember that I am not a physician and cannot advise you.
 If you have significant symptoms that are unusual for you, do not leave a comment here.
 Don’t hesitate to seek medical help.

 NOTE FROM CAROLYN: I wrote much more about identifying cardiac symptoms (even if you don’t have a doctor in the family) in Chapter 1 of my book, “A Woman’s Guide to Living with Heart Disease”.
 You can ask for it at your nearest library or local bookshop or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press (use the code HTWN to save 20% off the list price).